OceanWave78/scopus-uap-manuscript/sections/02-title.md

-**Title: Scientific and Spiritual Perspectives on Unidentified Anomalous
-Phenomena: Toward an Integrated Understanding**
+# Title: Beyond Materialism: Unidentified Anomalous Phenomena and the Primacy of Consciousness in an Integrated Scientific-Spiritual Framework